 Product: If you’re going to apply any heat to your hair, put something protective on your mane first.
 When my hair was bleached to death, I used four or five products to add moisture back into it before adding any heat (leave-in conditioner, mousse, a curl cream, and a hair serum when I styled my hair.
 Now I only use three out of four of those things 😂).
 If your hair is relatively healthy, you can probably just use one of these products (like a hair serum).
 And don’t forget about finishing product!
 I swear by a good texture spray (it gives my hair volume, and isn’t sticky like hairspray.
 A must for super fine cotton candy hair like mine).
 And then when I want my hair to really stay put (like, say, for a wedding), this is the best hairspray I’ve ever used.
 Always make sure that product is fully worked into your hair before using hot tools like a curling iron or flat iron—you don’t want to hear any sizzles!

-Tools: The kind of tool(s) you need to DIY wedding hair will vary depending on what look you’re going for.
+Tools: The kind of tool(s) you need to do your own wedding hair will vary depending on what look you’re going for.
 Here are some of the essentials in my cabinet:

 THE BASIC DIY WEDDING HAIR PREP ROUTINE